General Conference & Research Symposium

 What does the conference cost?

-- We will offer discounts for early bird registration by August 21 and for those who register at full rates for both the research symposium and the conference.
+- We offer discounts for early bird registration by August 21 and for those who register at full rates for both the research symposium and the conference.

 - We are actively fundraising so we can provide scholarships and additional discounts for those with limited funding.
+Please contact us if you’d like to help support this fund.
+You can also help support scholarships when you register.
+All contributions help bring educators otherwise unable to participate in the conference and are deeply appreciated.

 What’s on the program?